douglasdeodato/webpack5-tutorial/README.md

 # lets configure webpack to clean this folder as well

-'cleaning dist folder before generating new bundles'
+'cleaning dist folder before generating new bundles'   (keep the folder nice and clean)